MartinSewell/COVID-19/README.md

+1) Download all files from this GitHub directory.
+1) Put the three csv files in the same directory as SIR.py.
+2) Compile OurWorldinData.cpp.
-1) Download data as instructed in OurWorldinData.cpp
+3) Download data from Our World in Data as instructed in OurWorldinData.cpp to the directory containing OurWorldinData.exe.
-2) Start running OurWorldinData.cpp
+4) Run OurWorldinData.exe.
+5) When the program alerts you, copy the output files to the directory containing clustering.py.
-3) Run SIR.py
+6) Run clustering.py.
+7) Copy clusters.txt from the clustering.py directory to the directory containing OurWorldinData.exe.
-4) Continue running OurWorldinData.cpp
+8) Continue running OurWorldinData.exe.
+9) Copy this program's output files to the directory containing SIR.py.
-5) Run SIR.py
+10) Run SIR.py.